bcgov/bcstats-govt-service-locations/README.md

 The project team has been given permission to do this work under the following conditions:

 1. No data is stored in GitHub
-2. The data used for this analysis step has no personal identifiers and is not sensitive (i.e. PI)
+2. The data used for this analysis step has no personal identifiers and is not sensitive (i.e. no PI)
 3. Defaulting to the open follows our digital principles
 4. This will enable transparency and reproducibility of the analysis